-In early 1970s, the Organization of Petroleum Exporting Counties (OPEC) took steps to decrease global oil supply in order to boost price levels.
-This resulted in a supply shock and an increase in general prices, since oil is an important component of most production processes.
+In the early 1970s, the Organization of Petroleum Exporting Counties (OPEC) took steps to decrease global oil supply in order to boost price levels.
+This resulted in a supply shock and an increase in general prices since oil is an important component of most production processes.
 Since there was no increase in demand, this rise in inflation can be attributed to Cost-Push Inflation.

 In the above diagram, we see a shift or decrease in the Aggregate Supply curve from AS1 to AS2, resulting in a lower Real GDP and higher prices (from P1 to P2).

 Causes of Cost-Push Inflation

 A supply shock is when there is a big increase in the prices of critical commodities like oil.
 This results in higher transport costs and all firms would see a rise in costs.

 Wages form a large percentage of costs for firms.
 Strong labor unions can influence inflation as they push for higher wages, which will lead to an increase in costs of production for the firm and hence higher-priced goods.